Acadie–Bathurst Titan: History

 The Titan played in the smallest market in the Canadian Hockey League, with a population of 13,424 residents.
 In 2018, the team won its first Memorial Cup championship, defeating the Regina Pats in the centennial edition of the tournament, coached by Mario Pouliot.
 After their Memorial Cup win, coach Mario Pouliot made this comment: "Being the smallest market in the entire CHL, it's a huge accomplishment for us.
 Four years ago we started from the bottom and we ended up tonight with the Memorial Cup..."

 In 2021, the owners tried to sell the team, but received no offers.
 In the same year, the city of Bathurst announced $175,000 in grants to the team.
 Attendance averaged more than 3,000 spectators per game in the early 2000s, but declined to 1,627 spectators per game for the 2023–24 season.
 Team owners had annual deficits in the thousands of dollars, but could not find a local buyer.
 Owners had hired Ernst & Young to conduct a search for new local ownership to no avail.

 On December 16, 2024, the QMJHL approved the sale of the team to a group of investors led by Glenn Stanford, who have since relocated the team to the Mary Brown's Centre in St. John's, Newfoundland and Labrador, for the 2025–26 season.
 QMJHL commissioner Mario Cecchini had previously stated he would veto any sale that involving relocation, but the sale was approved when no serious offers would see the team remain in Bathurst.
+The team played their final game on April 4, 2025, a 5–1 loss to the Chicoutimi Saguenéens in the first round of the playoffs.